mpv-player/mpv/DOCS/man/options.rst

     difference between the two option is that this option performs a seek on loop, instead of reloading the file.

+    Note that ``--loop-file`` counts the number of times it causes the player to seek to the beginning of the file, not the number of full playthroughs.
+This means ``--loop-file=1`` will end up playing the file twice.
+Contrast with ``--loop-playlist``, which counts the number of full playthroughs.

     ``--loop`` is an alias for this option.

 ``--ab-loop-a=<time>``, ``--ab-loop-b=<time>``